mahtin/unix-v7-uucp-chkpth-bug/README.md

 - HONEYMAN, P., NOWITZ, D.A., AND REDMAN, B.E.
 1984.
 An Experimental Version of UUCP.
 UNIFORUM (January 1984).
 - HONEYMAN, P., NOWITZ, D.A., AND REDMAN, B.E.
 1984.
 Honey DanBer – The UUCP of the Future.
 European UNIX Systems User Group Spring Meeting (April 1984).

-But there aren't any copies online.
+But sadly there aren't any copies online.

 ## Modern day networking